pnp/blog/content/office-add-ins-community-call/2023-09-13/index.md

 Still investigating this question.

-**will the delay be removed for the centralized deployment as well?
+**Will the delay be removed for the centralized deployment as well?
 Admin deployed addins from the store?**

 I don't have the answers to this but I hear the need for quick deployment across multiple surfaces.